 The shooter had been carrying his handgun in a holster on his hip.
 It happens to all of us…the combination of gravity and the weight of the handgun in its rig inevitably causes your jeans to droop.
 Who hasn’t had occasion to pull them up periodically through the day while packing?

-The problem is the shooter here did it while holding his loaded handgun with his finger on the trigger.
+The problem is the shooter here tried to pull up his pants while holding his loaded handgun with his finger on the trigger.
 The action of grasping his britches using a hand in which he was also holding a loaded pistol resulted in a squeeze of the trigger, sending a round into his calf.

 If his pants were a real problem, he could have holstered the gun, pulled them up, then taken the gun out again.
 But he didn’t.

-The man’s misfortune is an object lesson in the hazards of complacency while handling a gun.
+This man’s misfortune is an object lesson in the hazards of complacency while handling a firearm.
 It’s all too easy to lose focus and violate one or more basic safety rules.

 You have to break at least two of the four rules of firearm safety for something bad to happen.
 Mr. Tealshirt violated numbers two and three.
 Not only did he muzzle his own leg, he did it with his finger on the trigger.